Soumitra Chatterjee continues to be critical | Health

 Soumitra Chatterjee continues to be critical

-"We have managed to contain the bleeding.
-Though the haemoglobin did not drop further, it is low despite blood transfusion," the doctor said.
-"Chatterjee will be undergoing vascular intervention and doctors will try to evacuate the blood accumulated and stop the bleeding, which is more or less contained," he added.
+The stopping of the bleeding will hopefully improve Chatterjee's condition, he said.
+"We will be in a better position to manage his overall condition and hopefully there will not be any drop in his hemoglobin, platelets, or derangements in his physiology," he said.

+Over the next two-three days, doctors will try to recover the ground that had been disturbed and correct most of the issues, he said.
+"Once that is corrected then all the organs function normally.
+We will then focus on improving his consciousness.

-Chatterjee's cardiovascular conditions and heart rate are stable though his unconsciousness remained to be a challenge for the doctors, he said.
-There was no dialysis conducted on the veteran actor on Monday, the doctor said.
+If he regains consciousness, he still has the vigor to bounce back," the doctor said.
+There was no dialysis conducted on the actor on Monday, he said.

 - READ MORE ON: